 Lunch Time Lectures

 Hosted by Mayor Lisa Helps and Acting City Manager Jocelyn Jenkyns

 This lunch time lecture series explores city-making in the 21st century.
 What does Victoria look like in 30 to 40 years?
 How do we get there?
 Lunch Time Lectures at City Hall will provide doses of inspiration from near and far and will examine how, together, city hall, residents and businesses can seize the opportunities and challenges of being a leading-edge city in the 21st century.

-All lectures run from noon to 1 p.m. in the Council Chambers at City Hall and are webcast live and archived.
+All lectures run from noon to 1 p.m. in the Council Chambers at City Hall and are webcast.